TheManOnPi/SWCS---Secure-Web-Communication-Standard/README.md

 Note: Everything here is subject to change
 SWCS: Secure Web Communication Standard (the underlying transport layer).

-WAS Node: An implementation of the Web Addressing Service (client, proxy, or hybrid).
+WASfS Node: An implementation of the Web Addressing Service (client, proxy, or hybrid).

-WAS Bank: Canonical repository of rule bundles, bans, and trust anchors.
+WASfS Bank: Canonical repository of rule bundles, bans, and trust anchors.

 Mirror: Independently hosted copy of WAS Bank.

 CMD: Content Modification Detection — system for integrity verification.

 Context Analyzer: Module for parsing and flagging HTML/text content.
-# Please read WAS.md
+# Please read WASfS.md

 # SWCS — Secure Web Communication Standard (You need WAS as well)